 The room fell silent, heavy with sadness.
 How could this happen?
 A simple surgery.
 A young mother.
 Two daughters waiting at home.

-Her husband sank into a chair, crying.
+Her husband collapsed into a chair, crying.
 The nurses cried too.
-Even the perfusionist, who had made the mistake, cried hard.
-I stood there, frozen, unable to speak or cry.
+Even the perfusionist, who had made the mistake, cried.
+I stood frozen, unable to speak or cry.

-Doctors are trained to act, to find answers, not to emote.
+Doctors are trained to act, to search for answers, not to feel.
 But in moments like this, all that training feels empty.
 How do you measure the loss of a life full of hope?
-How do you tell a husband that his wife, who arrived full of hope, will leave in a shroud?

-The surgeon visited the family repeatedly, preparing them for the worst.
-He admitted his error, and to his relief, the husband placed the blame on destiny rather than on the surgeon’s hands.
+The surgeon visited the family, preparing them for the worst.
+He admitted his error, and to his relief, the husband placed the blame on destiny rather than on his hands.

 The next day, she passed away.
-We waived the hospital charges and arranged transport for her body, but those gestures felt hollow.
+We waived the hospital charges and arranged transport, but those gestures felt hollow.
 What could possibly console a man who had lost his wife?
 How do you comfort children too young to understand why their mother wasn’t coming home?

-I stood there, feeling a deep emptiness.
-We had tried, but it hadn’t been enough.
-Despite the hope we had clung to, we had failed them.
+I stood frozen, speechless, unable to shed a tear.
+We had tried, but it wasn’t enough.
+Despite the hope we had clung to, we had failed.

 Weeks passed, but her memory lingered.
 It surfaced quietly, catching me off guard.
 I thought I had moved on.
 Then one evening, while sitting with my sister—ten years older—and my wife, the grief came crashing back.

 The tears came suddenly, as if they had been waiting.
 I cried like I hadn’t in years.
-Just an hour earlier, I was laughing and joking with them.
-The house felt warm and full of life.
-Now, the room was still.
-The lightness was gone, replaced by an unbearable silence.
+Just an hour earlier, I was laughing with them.
+The house felt warm, full of life.
+Now, the room was still, the lightness gone, replaced by an unbearable silence.

-They watched in stunned silence.
-Their faces froze in confusion.
+They watched, stunned.
 My sister’s eyes widened.
 Her hand hovered near my shoulder, unsure.
-My wife sat motionless.
-Her mouth was slightly open, struggling to find words.
+My wife sat motionless, mouth slightly open, struggling for words.
 Neither had seen me like this before.
 After what felt like forever, my sister placed a hand on my shoulder.
-“What’s wrong?” she asked, her voice gentle.
+“What’s wrong?” she asked gently.

 Doctors aren’t supposed to cry—or so we’re told.
 We’re seen as strong, the last hope.
 We project confidence—not just for our patients, but for ourselves.